 - Foil: Chase and Riley.
 The latter is The Stoic, type A, and extremely disciplined.
 The former is The Casanova, relaxed, and tends to unconventional methods of training.

-- Freeze-Frame Bonus: Sledge's cell blocks.
+- Sledge's cell blocks.
 If you're familiar with Kyoryuger's monsters, chances are you might recognize some of them, including D.

-- Getting Crap Past the Radar: When Tyler and Shelby are cornered by Iceage in the premiere, Tyler pulls out first a banana, then a pair of underwear before finding the weapon he wants.
+- Getting Crap Past the Radar: When Tyler and Shelby are cornered by Iceage in the premiere, Tyler pulls out a banana and a pair of underwear before finally finding the weapon he wants.

-- The new origin for Curio makes him out to be more of a Pet Homosexual than before.
+- The origin for Curio (someone with similar personality traits to Poisandra for her to befriend and be distracted by) makes him out to be more of a Pet Homosexual than before.

 - Hot Scientist: Kendall, who works at the museum and is involved with engineering the Rangers' tech.

 - Human Popsicle: This is how Koda made it to modern times, as we see during his flashback that he was falling into an ice filled ocean when his Energem activated.

 - I Ate WHAT?!: In "Gone Fishin'", Shelby and Chase eat noodles while they watch Riley and Matt's line casting contest.
 Or so they think - they're actually eating worms, and don't even realize until Koda points it out when Matt asks for them.

 - I Call It "Vera": Tyler takes to calling the T-Rex Zord "Rexie" after getting friendly with it.